DWright89/EValuator/backend/README.md

-# Sandbox-Fastapi
+#EZEV

-This project exists as a sandbox for me to experiment a service template built around fastapi
+This is the backend for EZEV

 ## Key Features
 * Structed logging via loguru and hooks to have uvicorn use loguru